 Alissa joined SBE in 2017 as communications manager.
-Prior, she worked in communications positions in several Texas nonprofits, as an event planner, and as a campaign manager.
-Alissa holds her B.S. degree in Public Relations from the University of Texas and her Master of Public Administration degree from the Evans School (UW).
+Prior, she worked in communications positions in several Texas nonprofits, as an event planner, government outreach and media relations.
+She comes most recently from the Washington State Liquor and Cannabis Board, but worked for the Department of Early Learning, and for two years, OSPI.